koyuspace/fossil/README.md

 # dragonstone

-A simple GTK Gopher/Gemini client written in Vala, that will eventually support other protocols
+A simple GTK Gopher/Gemini client written in Vala

-For the official release of a first stable version the project will drop its current codename in the favour of the permanent name "NightCat".
+This project is currently on long term support, meaning I won't add new features and only fix bugs if they get reported (or I notice them)

+Dragonstone will be replaced by [NightCat](https://gitlab.com/baschdel/nightcat) wich is at the time of writing (August 2020) still very young and just an unfinished empty frame with some test code around it.

+If you want to adopt this project and make it into your own feel free to do so, I won't be mag if you change the license to a GPL or MIT one.

 Screenshots may be out of date (use the git timestamps and a bit of common sense)